Nebraska Revised Statute 42-1204

 (c) The mailing address and the telephone number or numbers where the applicant can be contacted by the Secretary of State;

-(d) The new address or addresses that the applicant requests not be disclosed for the reason that disclosure will increase the risk of abuse, sexual assault, or stalking; and
+(d) The new address or addresses that the applicant requests not be disclosed for the reason that disclosure will increase the risk of abuse, sexual assault, stalking, or trafficking; and

 (e) The signature of the applicant and of any individual or representative of any office designated in writing under section 42-1209 who assisted in the preparation of the application and the date on which the applicant signed the application.